pratiknag/Bivariate_DeepKriging/README.md

+# Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields

-This is the Readme file for reproducing the results when of the paper [Bivariate DeepKriging](https://arxiv.org/abs/2307.08038).
+This is the Readme file for reproducing the results of the paper [Bivariate DeepKriging](https://doi.org/10.1080/00401706.2025.2453197).
 The commands we have provided below.
 Running all of them sequentially will generate two plots in .pdf format inside the plot_results/ directory.
 These two plots are represented in the paper Fig 2,3.

+Nag, P., Sun, Y., & Reich, B. J. (2025).
+Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields.
+Technometrics, 1–20. https://doi.org/10.1080/00401706.2025.2453197

 ## Pre-requisites